USEPA/CIP-service/docs/security.md

 3. In the new file, update the password entries from cip123 to something stronger.
 4. Redeploy CIP-service using the quickconfig.py script.

 CIP-service was created with the general idea that the container host would be isolated or tightly controlled.
-Deploying into a shared or public container environment would involve far more custom configuration outside the scope of simple compose setup script.
+Deploying into a shared or public container environment would involve far more custom configuration outside the scope of a simple compose setup script.
 If you have suggestions for improving the overall security of the project please open a project issue.